RickSugden/the-ripe-banana/content/post/read-this-first-books.md

 title = "Read This First (books)"

 +++
 Hello!
-This is where I am going to be documenting my thoughts on what I have read.
+This blog is where I am going to be documenting my thoughts on what I have read.
 In this post I will briefly describe why I read, what I read and then go over my strategy for how I can make this series as useful to both me and to you!

 **Why I read**